 Mark's original compositions and arrangements for the trio combine his gyil and mbiras with violin and tabla/frame drums to create an exciting new sound.
-He is joined in the group by violinist Alan Grubner and percussionist Dan Piccolo, who both freely cross musical boundaries with their dynamic playing.
+He is joined in the group by violinist Alan Grubner and percussionist Dan Piccolo, both of whom freely cross musical boundaries with their dynamic playing.
 Alan and Dan are exceptional improvisers, bringing a wide-range of performance experience to the ensemble.
-Alan Grubner’s dynamic violin playing is grounded in a deep knowledge of jazz, latin, newgrass and classical traditions.
-He incorporates signature percussion techniques on the violin and improvises with sensitivity and passion.
-Dan Piccolo is currently a doctoral student in percussion at the University of Michigan, where he also directs the World Percussion Ensemble.
+Alan Grubner’s soulful violin playing is grounded in a deep knowledge of jazz, latin, newgrass and classical traditions.
+He incorporates signature percussive techniques on the violin and improvises with sensitivity and passion.
+Dan Piccolo is currently a doctoral candidate in percussion at the University of Michigan, where he directs the World Percussion Ensemble.
 Since 2005, he has travelled regularly to Varanasi, India to study tabla as a disciple of Pandit Kuber Nath Mishra.
-In the trio, Dan plays with a rich musical vocabulary of Indian classical music and American jazz, performing on tabla, frame drums, and a multi-percussion set.
+In the trio Dan plays with a rich musical vocabulary of Indian classical music and American jazz, performing on tabla, frame drums, and a multi-percussion set.